Units (band)

 Units were an American synthpunk band that was founded in San Francisco in 1978.
 It was active until 1984.
 They were one of America's earliest electronic new wave bands, and have been cited (along with The Screamers and Suicide) as pioneers of synthpunk, also retrospectively known as "electropunk".
-The Units were notable for their use of synthesizers in place of guitars, and multimedia performances featuring multiple projections of satirical, instructional films critical of conformity and consumerism.
+Units were notable for their use of synthesizers in place of guitars, and multimedia performances featuring multiple projections of satirical, instructional films critical of conformity and consumerism.

 History

-The Units was one of the most popular bands of the San Francisco punk and performance art scene during the late 1970s and early 1980s, headlining at the Mabuhay Gardens (aka The Fab Mab), The Savoy Tivoli, The Berkeley Square, The Deaf Club, Valencia Tool & Die, Geary Theater and other punk clubs.
-The Units also opened for such bands as Soft Cell, Gary Numan, Ultravox, XTC, Bow Wow Wow, the Psychedelic Furs, the Police, Iggy Pop, Dead Kennedys, Sparks and toured the United States with Orchestral Manoeuvres in the Dark.
+Units was one of the most popular bands of the San Francisco punk and performance art scene during the late 1970s and early 1980s, headlining at the Mabuhay Gardens (aka The Fab Mab), The Savoy Tivoli, The Berkeley Square, The Deaf Club, Valencia Tool & Die, Geary Theater and other punk clubs.
+Units also opened for such bands as Soft Cell, Gary Numan, Ultravox, XTC, Bow Wow Wow, the Psychedelic Furs, the Police, Iggy Pop, Dead Kennedys, Sparks and toured the United States with Orchestral Manoeuvres in the Dark.

-Notable performance art appearances included "Punk Under Glass", where the Units performed in the windows of the JC Penney building in downtown San Francisco, as part of a two-day art installation, and the Labat / Chapman Fight at Kezar Pavilion, a performance art boxing match between two artists where the Units played the national anthem.
+Notable performance art appearances included "Punk Under Glass", where Units performed in the windows of the JC Penney building in downtown San Francisco, as part of a two-day art installation, and the Labat / Chapman Fight at Kezar Pavilion, a performance art boxing match between two artists where Units played the national anthem.

-The Units' DIY, self stamped, 7” EP entitled “Units” was released in 1979.
+Units' DIY, self stamped, 7” EP entitled “Units” was released in 1979.
 It was followed by another record in early 1980, "Warm Moving Bodies"/"iNight".
-The Units' first album, Digital Stimulation, was released in 1980, and was the first album released by 415 Records.
+Their first album, Digital Stimulation, was released in 1980, and was the first album released by 415 Records.

-In 1982, the Units released a single on UpRoar Records entitled "The Right Man".
+In 1982, Units released a single on UpRoar Records entitled "The Right Man".
 The song was recorded at the Different Fur recording studio, founded by the electronic music composer Patrick Gleeson.
 The recording was produced by Michael Cotten, the synthesizer player of The Tubes.
 The song went to number 18 on Billboards Dance Chart and stayed on the chart for 13 weeks.

-After the success of "The Right Man", the Units signed with Epic/CBS Records and produced a music video for "A Girl Like You" that went into medium rotation on early MTV.
-They released an EP titled New Way to Move on Epic Records, but typical of a hard-luck recording career, the Units' second album — produced by Bill Nelson for Epic/CBS - remained unissued, until a posthumous release in 2016.
+After the success of "The Right Man", Units signed with Epic/CBS Records and produced a music video for "A Girl Like You" that went into medium rotation on early MTV.
+They released an EP titled New Way to Move on Epic Records, but typical of a hard-luck recording career, Units' second album — produced by Bill Nelson for Epic/CBS - remained unissued, until a posthumous release in 2016.

-In 1984, after recording the sound and music for the artist Tony Oursler’s film EVOL, Ryser and Webber moved to New York, putting an effective end to the Units.
+In 1984, after recording the sound and music for the artist Tony Oursler’s film EVOL, Ryser and Webber moved to New York, putting an effective end to Units.